awsdocs/aws-data-exchange-user-guide/doc_source/subscribing-to-product.md

 1. Select a product containing APIs, and view its details page\.

-   The information on the details page includes a product description, the provider's contact information, and the details of the product's public offer\.
-The public offer information includes price and durations, the data subscription agreement, and the refund policy\.
+   The information on the product details page includes a product description, the provider's contact information, and the details of the product's public offer\.
+The public offer information includes price and durations, metered costs \(if included\), the data subscription agreement, and the refund policy\.
 You can also view the names of the data sets included in the product and the AWS Regions in which they are available\.

    If the provider has issued a custom offer to your account \(for example, a [private offer](subscribe-to-private-offer.md) or [Bring Your Own Subscription \(BYOS\) offer](subscribe-to-byos-offer.md)\), you see those details, too\.

+   1. Under **Public offer**, view the **API metered costs** \(if included\)\.

+   1. \(Optional\) In the **Metered cost calculator**, choose **Select metered cost** and then enter the number of units to display an example of the cost\.

 1. In the top right corner, choose **Continue to subscribe**\.